MohamedFarag21/NLP_projects/Gender Based Violence challenge (ZINDI)/README.md

 2- Category encoding using pandas.

-3- Using DL to model.
+3- Using DL as a solution for the problem.

 4- For imbalance, I used cost-sensitive approach to penalize the model more when it comes to minor classes.

+Final comment, maybe the solution seems to be naive or unprofessional, but as i said this is my first project in NLP. ^^